Hannessa/webmud/README.md

 - Starts a simple web server (Express) with an interface for connecting to the MUD right through your browser.
 - A modular approach from the ground up, allowing it to be used as a micro framework for any type of MUD.
 - Includes basic MUD objects such as rooms and characters, and basic commands for world interaction.
+- Basic account creation and authentication, with passwords hashed with bcrypt.

 ## Installation